NaifIT11/NaifIT11/README.md

 ## What I'm Currently Working On

-I'm currently exploring advanced features of Next.js and I love the serverless methdology, I enjoy overengineering solutions and pushing the boundaries of what's possible with these technologies.
+I'm currently exploring advanced features of Next.js and love overengineering solutions to push the boundaries of what's possible with this framework.
+I'm also passionate about understanding various architectural patterns, such as monolithic, microservices, and serverless, and I'm eager to explore more models and JavaScript frameworks in the industry.

 ## My Goals